Jam on Bread: A Collection of Short Fictions

 Water moves her.
 Water gives her something to move against.“Swim: A Story in Three Parts,” Jam on Bread

 Italo Calvino wrote, “Only a certain prosaic solidity can give birth to creativity: fantasy is like jam; you have to spread it on a solid slice of bread.
 If not, it remains a shapeless thing, like jam, out of which you can’t make anything.”
 Jam on Bread takes Calvino seriously.

 As I worked on the stories for this collection, I became increasingly drawn to dream fantasies and horrors, and questions of “what if?”
-Ultimately, Jam on Bread grew out of my fascinations as I sought to explore the possibilities of the fantastic within the relatively conventional world of the short story.
+Ultimately, Jam on Bread grew out of my fascinations as I sought to explore the possibilities of the fantastic within the short story.
 These stories do not surrender form to content but seek that ideal mix of jam and bread where the jam is not sloppy and the bread is not dry.